thinkbigthings/seebie/server/README.md

 ## HTTPS

-To make self-signed keys for dev:
-`keytool -genkeypair -alias app -keyalg RSA -keysize 2048 -storetype PKCS12 -keystore app.dev.p12 -validity 3650`

-To update HTTPS related files and properties, see the `server.ssl.*` properties used by Spring Boot

 We don't include the p12 file when deploying to heroku, but get https by virtue of being a subdomain of herokuapps.com which has a CA cert.
 Http automatically redirects to https on heroku.
-Locally it always requires https.
+The app is running on http on the inside of heroku.
+Check startup logs, see "tomcat running (http)"

+`keytool` is called automatically via the custom `genKey` task in build.gradle so that a custom cert can be generated at build time so we don't need to commit certs to source control and the developer does not need to generate keys for setup.
+In dev, we require https for everything.

+To update HTTPS related files and properties, see the `server.ssl.*` properties used by Spring Boot

 ## Running